Awang Faroek Ishak

 Awang Faroek Ishak (31 July 1948 – 22 December 2024) was an Indonesian politician who served as the eleventh governor of East Kalimantan from 2008 to 2018.
 Originally, his tenure ended in December 2018, but he resigned on 4 September 2018 in order to run in the 2019 Legislative Election, competing for a seat in the People's Representative Council from East Kalimantan and then got elected.

 Early life

 Ishak was born in Tenggarong on 31 July 1948.
 He is the eleventh child of thirteen siblings from couple of Awang Ishak and Dayang Johariah.

-Ishak studied at the Malang Teachers' Institute (IKIP Malang, today State University of Malang) for a bachelor degree of social education in 1973.
+Ishak studied at the Malang Teachers' Institute (IKIP Malang, today State University of Malang) for a bachelor's degree of social education in 1973.